MRCelSynap/Wisdom_of_the_Crowd/README.md

 # Wisdom_of_the_Crowd
-Code project for the Wisdom of the Crowd
+Wisdom of the Crowd Project